ixugo/goddd/README.md

 Clearly defining the response type can make the code easier to understand.
 The goal is to improve code readability and maintainability by paying attention to more details.

-The web.WarpH wrapper defaults to returning a response with the application/json content type.
+The web.WrapH wrapper defaults to returning a response with the application/json content type.

 During development, new colleagues may forget the return statement when implementing gin.HandlerFunc.
-Using web.WarpH ensures that the return statement is not omitted.
+Using web.WrapH ensures that the return statement is not omitted.

 Here are two code examples: